 “Nothing bad happened.
 Actually, there’s news,” I beamed.
 “And you might not guess what it is…” I trailed off to add suspense.

-He studied me in suspicion before peering at Albert and then Greg, waiting for the two to spill.
+He studied me in suspicion.
+And then peered at Albert and then Greg, waiting for the two to spill.
 When they hadn’t given him as much as a secretive smile, Sean turned back his attention to me and sighed.

-“What is it then, Amy?
+“What is it?
 You know I don’t like being put in the dark with office gossip… it is office gossip, right?”
 He asked with uncertainty.

 “Yes.
 It’ll be gossip soon since this happened over the weekend.
-And if you did know, you'd told me about this yourself,” I informed.
+And if you did know, you told me about this yourself,” I replied vaguely.

 “Is this about Zoey and the boss?”
 He easily got who I meant.

 I giddily smiled.
 When I hadn’t explained further, Sean groaned.
 “Tell me already, Amy.”